 But here’s the kicker.
-I wasn’t always as passionate nor enthusiastic about running as I’m today.
+I wasn’t always as passionate or as enthusiastic about running as I am today.
 I only started falling in love with running once I learned how to make training more fun.
-That’s where today’s post comes in handy.
+That’s where today’s post comes in.

 7 Ways to Make Running More Fun

-Here are a few measures to make running more fun.
-Apply them to your training program, and you’ll be able to jolt life back to your running routine, and stop it from being, well…routine.
+Here are a few things you can do to make running more fun.
+Apply them to your training program and you’ll be able to add some extra enthusiasm back into your running routine, and stop it from being, well…routine.